reznikmm/protobuf/docs/generated_code.md

    end if;
 end Process;
 ```
-Vector type a bit more complex.
+A vector type is a bit more complex.
 To allow indexing on the vector,
-the compiler generates Ada 2012 `Variable_Indexing`, `Constant_Indexing`
+the compiler generates Ada 2012 `Variable_Indexing` and `Constant_Indexing`
 aspects and all related constructs.
 These are mostly meaningless for the user, but make the Ada compiler happy.
 It also generates `Length`, `Clear` and `Append` routines.